DomainDrivenArchitecture/ddaArchitecture/en/scope.md

 # Target and Objective
-The Domain Driven Architecture is organized in useful building blocks for IT-Systems.
-These building blocks we will form as feature documentation.

-## Intended Reader
-IT Operations, IT Architects, developers and product owners.
+This book is about IT- and Organizational-Architecture.
+It collects architectural principles and resulting blueprints.

-## Structure of Feature Documentation
+## Structure of Architectural Blueprint
+We structure architectural blueprints usually as follows:
 * __Change History__: The change history will contain the features history and description for feature doc releases.
 * __Scope__: Target, intended reader and usage context.
 * __Analysis__: Concepts and remarkable informations on the way to get a better understanding of the problem to solve.